 -Leslie Silletti, Mahaba Foundation Founder and Executive Director

-Leslie Silletti founded the Mahaba Foundation in 2024 after years of working in public policy and community advocacy, recognizing that not all individuals or communities have the same access to decision-making or opportunities to shape the policies that affect their lives.
-She has worked alongside people facing systemic barriers, including those displaced by conflict and crisis, helping to create new pathways to opportunity.
+Leslie Silletti founded the Mahaba Foundation in 2024 after years of experience in public policy and community advocacy.
+Throughout her career, she recognized that many individuals and communities lack equal access to decision-making and the ability to influence policies that affect their lives.
+Leslie has worked closely with people facing systemic barriers, including those displaced by conflict and crisis, helping to create new pathways toward opportunity and stability.

 Earl Buford is the President of the Council for Adult and Experiential Learning (CAEL), where he leads efforts to enhance education-to-career pathways for adult learners.
 Prior to joining CAEL, Buford served as the Chief Executive Officer of Partner4Work, overseeing the public workforce system for Pittsburgh and Allegheny County.
 He also led Employ Milwaukee, earning national recognition for implementing a sector-based approach to workforce development.
 Buford's career includes leadership of WRTP/BIG STEP, focusing on building a diverse workforce in construction and manufacturing sectors.
 He has been active on several national boards and task forces, including an appointment to Vice President Joe Biden’s Advisory Taskforce on Workforce Development.
 His work has always centered on breaking down barriers to economic mobility and ensuring that people can build meaningful, self-sustaining careers with dignity, making his role on the Mahaba Foundation’s Board of Directors a continuation of his commitment to creating pathways for individuals and communities to thrive.

 At No Matter What, the mission is clear: to ensure that every young person, regardless of their circumstances, has access to resources and support that enable them to thrive.
-Kenneth's vision is to create a nurturing environment where all youth feel valued and have the opportunity to achieve their potential.
+Kenneth's vision is to create a nurturing environment where all youth feel valued and have the opportunity to achieve their potential: no matter what.

 By fostering partnerships and mobilizing community resources, No Matter What seeks to build a brighter future for young people in Chicago, emphasizing that when we come together, we can make a significant difference in their lives.
 His role on the Mahaba Foundation’s Board of Directors builds on this work, allowing him to contribute his expertise to global efforts that prioritize self-sufficiency, dignity, and the power of community-driven change.

-Micho Huzaifa, hailing from Bujagali Village near Jinja, "the Source of the Nile," in Eastern Uganda, serves as the Project Manager for the Mahaba Foundation.
+Micho Huzaifa, hailing from Jinja, "the Source of the Nile," in Eastern Uganda, serves as the Project Manager for the Mahaba Foundation.
 In this role, he plays a vital part in designing and implementing projects that directly benefit local communities.
-One of Micho's standout strengths is his ability to build collaborative opportunities with residents, ensuring that their voices are heard and integrated into the foundation's initiatives.
+One of Micho's standout strengths is his ability to work with those we serve to establish goals, create programs, and evaluate outcomes.

 Navigating environments where there is not always a common language, Micho effectively fosters communication and understanding among diverse groups.
-His commitment to serving the people of Uganda is evident in his efforts to connect them with the broader world, bridging gaps and creating pathways for collaboration and growth.
-Micho's dedication to empowering his community reflects the core mission of the Mahaba Foundation, making him an invaluable asset to the organization and the region.
+Micho's dedication to his community reflects the core mission of the Mahaba Foundation, making him an invaluable asset to the organization.

 Mutesi Tamari is a dedicated community worker with a deep passion for grassroots development and supporting women in rebuilding their lives.
 As a mother of four, she is motivated by the challenges many women face, particularly those who have experienced violence or displacement.
 Her motivation comes from seeing women regain hope and build a path forward for themselves and their families.